anthonycruzmacedo/ece445-team34/lab notebooks/angelica/LABNOTEBOOK.md

 - dont use the vacuum and just connect both
 - 3mm outer diameter, 2mm inner diameter for the tubing (but manifold may be different than the pump)
 - look at the slides for circuit diagram and such
+---
+## Work Notes
+---
+### Week of 09/12
+- first meeting with Golecki
+### Week of 09/19
+- figuring out details with Golecki
+### Week of 09/26
+- ideation
+- parts research
+### Week of 10/03
+- more PCB routing
+### Week of 10/10
+- PCB routing
+### Week of 10/17
+- ordered parts
+- PCB routing
+### Week of 10/24
+- assembly
+### Week of 10/31
+- wrote documentation
+- assembled sensor array
+### Week of 11/7
+- solder PCB, surface mount
+- order extra parts
+### Week of 11/13-15
+- solder PCB and gather last minute parts
+- figure out UI circuitry
+### Break
+- worked on presentation and final report
+### Week of 11/28-29
+- working on putting every single thing together lol
+- finalizing PCB construction and soldering
+- connection PCB to microcontroller and everything to the pneumatic controller
+- debugging
+### 11/30
+- met online to divide up slides
+### 12/01
+- presented for mock presentation
+### 12/04
+- final presentation
+### 12/05
+- discussed final report and how to divide up tasks
+- work session for final report